microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

    Through this policy, the function app's API key is integrated.
 Therefore, you don't need to worry about the function app's API key.

 1. Now, you want to add the APIM's API key.
-Make sure your API settings has enabled the subscription.
-Also make sure that there is no user authorisation enabled by selecting "None" against the "User authorization" option.
+First, make sure your API settings have enabled the subscription.
+Also, ensure that no user authorisation is enabled by selecting "None" against the "User authorization" option.

     ![API Key Auth - enable subscription][image-03]